-4.3.e.iii Cleaner Greener Communities Program Phase II Implementation Grants
+4.3.f.iii Cleaner Greener Communities Program Phase II Implementation Grants available funding consists of three allocations of approximately \$30 million for the years 2013, 2014, and 2015.

 The second phase of the Cleaner Greener Communities Program provides \$90 million for the implementation of specific projects that provide the greatest opportunities for achieving carbon reductions, energy efficiency savings, and renewable energy deployment consistent with region's sustainability and Regional Economic Development Council strategic plans.
-The \$90 million in available funding consists of three allocations of approximately \$30 million for the years 2013, 2014, and 2015.
+The \$90 million in

-4.3.e.iv NYSERDA Flexible Technical Assistance
+4.3.f.iv NYSERDA Flexible Technical Assistance